benknoble/Dotfiles/README.md

 ## Installing

-First, clone the repo into your dotfiles directory.
-You can name it anything, but make sure to override the variable `DOTFILES` when invoking `make`.
+First, clone the repo into your dotfiles directory (the name of the directory doesn't matter).

 ```bash
 mkdir ~/Dotfiles